What is Unit price measurement?

-With Google Shopping Feed by Omega, you can easily add Unit price for each variant/product with several clicks no matter which country you are based in.
+With Google Shopping Feed by Omega, you can easily add Unit prices for variants/products with several clicks no matter which country you are based in.

-We offer a bulk assign option so that you can edit a group of products that have the same unit price.
+We offer a bulk assign option so that you can upload your CSV file following the format of a sample file we had.
 Please follow the following guidelines:

-- Step 1: Choose products that you want to bulk assign unit price then select the Assign unit price for this variant option
+- Step 1: Choose products that you want to bulk assign unit price then select the Assign unit pricing measure by CSV

 Now set the unit pricing measure and base measure for each variant, I bet the result on your Google Merchant account will surprise you.

 Finally, don't forget to sync the latest data to your Google Merchant account by clicking the feed now button